Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - provided timely responses to alternatives where adverse impacts were likely to be found to be unacceptable

-- provided the client with reassurances and technical feedback at various stages of the project, particularly in response to planning queries and responses from neighbours
+- provided the client with reassurances and technical feedback to planning queries and responses from neighbours at various project stages

 - added value by providing advice on matters of design and materials